 Alternative homework such as physical activity

-Lindsay Road NS has developed some excellent partnerships with local sports partnerships, local clubs and societies and with the local university's sports department.
+Lindsay Road NS has developed some excellent partnerships with local sports partnerships and local clubs and societies.